-Almost as soon as the final UpDown episode (Whither Shall I Wander?) finished, LWT began a series of 26 of the best from Seasons 1 to 3, starting in January 1976.
-Such was the popularity of these repeats, they were augmented (in some regions) in late 1977 by the whole of Season 4.
+Almost as soon as the final UpDown episode (Whither Shall I Wander?) finished, LWT began a series of 26 of the best from Seasons One to Three, starting in January 1976.
+Such was the popularity of these repeats, they were augmented (in some regions) in late 1977 by the whole of Season Four.

 1978 was the first year since the programme was first transmitted that didn't see any episodes shown on TV1.
 However, January 1979 saw the variable spin-off series Thomas & Sarah hit the airwaves.

-November 1982 thru December 1985 saw the infant Channel 4 start to rerun every episode except the 5 black and whites (this omission resulting in stern correspondence in the TV Times' letters page) at peak-time.
+November 1982 through December 1985 saw the infant Channel 4 start to rerun every episode except the five black and whites (this omission resulting in stern correspondence in the TV Times' letters page) at peak time.
 Many episodes hit the number one spot in Channel 4's ratings!
-Simultaneously, the series hit home video for the first time, with the release of a somewhat mixed selection of 14 episodes at the bargain price of £40 per tape (2 episodes).
-That's nearly £90 per tape in modern terms!
+Simultaneously, the series hit home video for the first time, with the release of a somewhat mixed selection of 14 episodes at the bargain price of £40 per tape (two episodes) – that's nearly £90 per tape in modern terms!
 The same tapes were reissued in 1988 at a decidedly more reasonable price.

-The show then went underground for a while before popping up once again in Summer 1996 to celebrate its 25th birthday.
-LWT planned to network the entire 1st season across the entire ITV network, complete with its very own celebratory documentary on the making of the show.
-Sadly, a change of management at LWT - not to mention a huge repeat fee - meant the reruns ultimately remained confined to LWT's own region.
+The show then went underground for a while before popping up once again in summer 1996 to celebrate its 25th birthday.
+LWT planned to network the entire first season across the ITV network, complete with its very own celebratory documentary on the making of the show.
+Sadly, a change of management at LWT – not to mention a huge repeat fee – meant the reruns ultimately remained confined to LWT's own region.
 The black and whites reappeared for the first time since 1973.
-A year later, LWT started showing Season 2, but this fizzled out after 6 episodes.
+A year later, LWT started showing Season Two, but this fizzled out after six episodes.

 Meanwhile, over on satellite, Granada Plus were beginning the first of many reruns of the colour episodes.
-Despite complaints from the original producer, John Hawkesworth, the editor's scissors were enthusiastically at work, and each episode had up to 5 minutes hacked from its original running time in order to incorporate extended advert breaks.
-Numerous subsequent satellite runs (always with similar cuts) followed across other channels, including Hallmark and the UKTV stable.
+Despite complaints from the original producer, John Hawkesworth, the editor's scissors were enthusiastically at work, and each episode had up to five minutes hacked from its original running time in order to incorporate extended advert breaks.
+Numerous subsequent satellite runs followed across other channels, including Hallmark and the UKTV stable.

-In October 1999, video label VCI began to issue the series on VHS home-video.
-What seemed like an eternity later, in April 2002, they completed their VHS releases with the black and white episodes from Season 1, which had initially been omitted.
-The picture quality of these releases was decidedly dodgy and exhibited the worst side-effects of cheap "Sprinter"2 duplication.
+In October 1999, video label VCI began to issue the series on VHS home video.
+What seemed like an eternity later, in April 2002, they completed their VHS releases with the black and white episodes from Season One, which had initially been omitted.
+The picture quality of these releases was decidedly dodgy and exhibited the worst side effects of cheap "Sprinter"2 duplication.